Turbat-git/Adv_Assessment1/docs/assessment-tasks.md

 >
 > Space complexity would also be O(n^2) because for every value that is in the list that needs to be sorted, there will
 > at least be one more list that will be created to sort the value.

+> For the average case for time and space complexity, it would have O(log n) time complexity.
+Because the pivot divides the list into balanced halves, it would
+> result in logarithmic recursion depth.
+The space complexity would be the same, O(log n).
+Each recursion call adds one stack frame and balanced partitions means that that the depth grows logarithmically.

 ### 5.2.
 Task: Implement the custom sorting algorithm